fbpx

 Service from the cabin crew was warm.
 That is, if we don’t compare it to SQ’s Asian competitors.
 Singapore Airlines service culture has shown signs of fatigue.

-Of course, given the chance, I would take SIngapore Airlines’ Business Class on long haul flights again.
+Of course, given the chance, I would take Singapore Airlines’ Business Class on long haul flights again.
 However, for the time being, I might be considering spending my money experiencing the premium products of its competitors.

 Till then, stay wanderlust!